 Forged Under Fire: Washington the Warrior and the French & Indian War

 Long before he became the bane of the mighty British Empire, George Washington was a faithful and eager servant of the Crown.
 As an ambitious young man, he stepped onto the global stage at a time when tensions broiled between Britain and France over control of North America.
-Washington’s experiences in the buildup to and in what ultimately became the French and Indian War helped mold him into the warrior who would one day stun the great empire that he once devotedly served by winning the fight to secure American independence in the Revolutionary War.
+Washington’s experiences in the buildup to, and in what ultimately became the French and Indian War, molded him into a battle-tested warrior.
+Years later, that warrior would stun the great empire that he once devotedly served by winning the fight to secure American independence in the Revolutionary War.

 At 21-years old, Major George Washington of the Virginia Regiment volunteered to deliver an ultimatum to the French from Virginia Lt.
 Governor Robert Dinwiddie.
 Dinwiddie’s message warned the French to withdraw from the Ohio Valley region, a vast fertile frontier that includes parts of modern-day Ohio, Indiana, Kentucky, Pennsylvania, and West Virginia.
 This coveted region was not only claimed by both Britain and France, but also between various Native American tribes.
 Stepping into this complex power-struggle was Washington, who set out from Virginia in October 1753 to deliver Dinwiddie’s ultimatum to the French at Fort Le Boeuf.
 In early December, he reached the fort in the middle of a raging snowstorm and presented the missive to French Captain Jacques Legardeur de St. Pierre.
 Washington was treated with respect, but he would not be bringing good news back to Virginia.
 In response to Dinwiddie’s ultimatum, the French commander penned a response in which he politely and firmly refused to vacate, stating that French King Louis XV’s claim to the Ohio Valley was “incontestable.”